-- 1. The contractor shall have the exclusive right to explore an area covered by a plan of work for exploration in respect of polymetallic sulphides.
-The Authority shall ensure that no other entity operates in the same area for resources other than polymetallic sulphides in a manner that might interfere with the operations of the contractor. - 2.
-A contractor who has an approved plan of work for exploration only shall have a preference and a priority among applicants submitting plans of work for exploitation of the same area and resources.
+1. The contractor shall have the exclusive right to explore an area covered by a plan of work for exploration in respect of cobalt crusts.
+The Authority shall ensure that no other entity operates in the same area for resources other than cobalt crusts in a manner that might interfere with the operations of the contractor.

+2. A contractor who has an approved plan of work for exploration only shall have a preference and a priority among applicants submitting plans of work for exploitation of the same area and resources.
 Such preference or priority may be withdrawn by the Council if the contractor has failed to comply with the requirements of its approved plan of work for exploration within the time period specified in a written notice or notices from the Council to the contractor indicating which requirements have not been complied with by the contractor.
 The time period specified in any such notice shall not be unreasonable.
 The contractor shall be accorded a reasonable opportunity to be heard before the withdrawal of such preference or priority becomes final.
 The Council shall provide the reasons for its proposed withdrawal of preference or priority and shall consider any contractor's response.
-The decision of the Council shall take account of that response and shall be based on substantial evidence. - 3.
-A withdrawal of preference or priority shall not become effective until the contractor has been accorded a reasonable opportunity to exhaust the judicial remedies available to it pursuant to part XI, section 5, of the Convention.
+The decision of the Council shall take account of that response and shall be based on substantial evidence.
+3. A withdrawal of preference or priority shall not become effective until the contractor has been accorded a reasonable opportunity to exhaust the judicial remedies available to it pursuant to part XI, section 5, of the Convention.

-Size of area and relinquishment
+Regulation 27 Size of area and relinquishment

-- 1. The contractor shall relinquish the polymetallic sulphide blocks allocated to it in accordance with paragraphs 2, 3 and 4 of this regulation. - 2.
-By the end of the fifth year from the date of the contract, the contractor shall have relinquished: - (a) at least 50 per cent of the original number of polymetallic sulphide blocks allocated to it; or - (b) if 50 per cent of that number of polymetallic sulphide blocks is a whole number and a fraction, the next higher whole number of the blocks. - 3.
-By the end of the tenth year from the date of the contract, the contractor shall have relinquished: - (a) at least 75 per cent of the original number of polymetallic sulphide blocks allocated to it; or - (b) if 75 per cent of that number of polymetallic sulphide blocks is a whole number and a fraction, the next higher whole number of the blocks. - 4.
-At the end of the fifteenth year from the date of the contract, or when the contractor applies for exploitation rights, whichever is the earlier, the contractor shall nominate an area from the remaining polymetallic sulphide blocks allocated to it to be retained for exploitation.
-Such area shall be defined by the contractor in the form of sub-blocks comprising one or more cells of a grid as provided by the Authority, provided that the aggregate size of such sub-blocks shall not exceed the equivalent of 25 polymetallic sulphide blocks. - 5.
-Relinquished polymetallic sulphide blocks or portions thereof shall revert to the Area. - 6.
-The Council may, at the request of the contractor, and on the recommendation of the Commission, in exceptional circumstances, defer the schedule of relinquishment.
-Such exceptional circumstances shall be determined by the Council and shall include, inter alia, consideration of prevailing economic circumstances or other unforeseen exceptional circumstances arising in connection with the operational activities of the contractor.
+1. The contractor shall relinquish the blocks allocated to it in accordance with paragraphs 2, 3 and 4 of this regulation.

+2. By the end of the fifth year from the date of the contract, the contractor shall have relinquished:

+(a) at least 50 per cent of the number of blocks allocated to it; or

+(b) if 50 per cent of that number of blocks is a whole number and a fraction, the next higher whole number of the blocks.

+3. By the end of the tenth year from the date of the contract, the contractor shall have relinquished:

+(a) at least 75 per cent of the number of blocks allocated to it; or

+(b) if 75 per cent of that number of blocks is a whole number and a fraction, the next higher whole number of the blocks.

+4. At the end of the fifteenth year from the date of the contract, or when the contractor applies for exploitation rights, whichever is the earlier, the contractor shall nominate up to 25 blocks from the remaining number of blocks allocated to it, which shall be retained by the contractor.

+5. Relinquished blocks shall revert to the Area.

+6. The Council may, at the request of the contractor, and on the recommendation of the Commission, in exceptional circumstances, defer the schedule of relinquishment.
+Such exceptional circumstances shall be determined by the Council and shall include, inter alia, consideration of prevailing economic circumstances or other unforeseen exceptional circumstances arising in connection with the operational activities of the Contractor.

-Duration of contracts
+Regulation 28 Duration of contracts